 While Austin started Spruse Clean with a shoestring budget, he wouldn’t necessarily recommend that approach to everyone.
 His advice for anyone starting a cleaning business:

 Udemy offers inexpensive courses on budgeting that are worth checking out.
 Consider accounting software, such as Xero or QuickBooks.

 Ever wondered why so many people get into the cleaning business?
 The answer is that it has a low barrier to entry.
-Initial investment in starting a home cleaning business can be one shopping trip to a home improvement store.
+The initial investment in starting a home cleaning business can be one shopping trip to a home improvement store.

 Funds to start your cleaning service can come from:

 - Personal funds

 - Loan from family or friends